 Supervision of activities is a critical element of the duty, especially in dangerous situations such as swimming training, trampolining, boxing and wrestling.
 The coach should have knowledge of anatomy and the injuries common to the particular sport, and risks of playing or training when it is hot (for more information see Sports Medicine Australia’s resources on hot weather).

 Coaches should be appropriately qualified or at least have a basic knowledge of the skills of coaching (Sport Australia offers free online basic coaching and officiating courses) and provide adequate preparation.

 Children must not be allowed to participate in competitive sport until the coach believes that the child has a good understanding of the rules, is physically capable of playing and is physically prepared on the playing day.
 This also includes providing appropriate instruction, especially in terms of how to avoid unnecessary injury.
 This instruction must be prioritised ahead of instruction on how to win.

 Coaches and umpires must explain to the child and the parents the danger of any sport and, more particularly, the danger of any particular element of the sport.
 Further, dangerous play by children must be warned against and sanctioned.

 Coaches, other officials and sporting organisations may be liable for poorly maintained equipment or grounds that cause injuries to children.
 Examples may include protective clothing and equipment for hockey and cricket, suitable padding for gymnastics, suitable padding around goalposts in football and ensuring the wearing of mouth guards, eye protection and helmets where necessary.

 Liability may even extend to injuries caused by other people if it was reasonably foreseeable that the injury might occur.
-An example of this is where a coach asks a person to fit goalpost pads, but that person fails to do it or fails to do it properly and a child is injured.
+An example of this is where a coach asks a child to fit goalpost pads, but that child fails to do it or fails to do it properly and another child is injured.